pavalos6401/dotfiles/README.md

 - Keep my configurations portable.
 - Keep my configurations readable.
-- Keep my configurations reprodible.
+- Keep my configurations reproducible.
 - Keep my configurations public.

 ## About

-This repository contains the dotfiles (configuration files) for my linux installs.
-Although this can work with any linux distribution, the configuration was made mostly with Arch Linux in mind.
+This repository contains the dotfiles (configuration files) for my Linux installs.
+Although this can work with any Linux distribution, the configuration was made mostly with Arch Linux in mind.

 ## Requirements

-All required packages are Arch Linux packages, they might be named differentlly in other distributions.
+All required packages are Arch Linux packages, they might be named differently in other distributions.

 ### Separate readme